RabbitMQ Trigger is responsible for the consumption of messages from a RabbitMQ broker.

 The confirmation of each message received by the trigger happens in an automatic and immediate way in its reception, and the broker understands it's been delivered.
 On the one hand, the automatic acknowledge guarantees a great performance, but on the other hand, it doesn't stop the message loss if the associated pipeline doesn't process it or process it incorrectly.

 2. Manual acknowledge

-Each message received by the trigger is kept as "unacked", a state of no confirmation, while they're being processed by the pipeline.
+Each message received by the trigger is kept as "unchecked", a state of no confirmation, while they're being processed by the pipeline.
 In the manual acknowledge, the RabbitMQ broker understands the message is pending and, if there's any problem in the trigger infrastructure or the pipeline responds with error, the message might be reprocessed.
-The number of configured consumers for the pipeline dictates how many messages can be processed at the same time.
-For that, the prefetch size of RabbitMQ is configured with the same value the pipeline consumers.
+The number of configured API Keys for the pipeline dictates how many messages can be processed at the same time.
+For that, the prefetch size of RabbitMQ is configured with the same value of the pipeline API Keys.

 Take a look at the configuration parameters of this trigger:

 Account: name of the account to be used (it must be a basic-type account).

 Virtual Host: configuration of virtual host that defines the RabbitMQ tenant to be accessed.

 Auto Acknowledge: if “true”, the message will be confirmed as soon as it gets to the trigger, and it won't wait for a response from the associated pipeline; if "false", the message will be pending while the pipeline is processing it.

 Binary Message: if "true", it defines that the message to be received will be binary and, therefore, its content will be presented as base64; if "false", the message will be presented as a text.